-We value the contributions visitors bring to our community and encourage their active engagement with their departments and all aspects of campus life during the course of their appointment.
-Visiting faculty are initially participating members of the faculty and voting members in their second and subsequent years.
+We value the contributions visiting faculty bring to our community and encourage their active engagement with their departments and all aspects of campus life during the course of their appointment.
+Visiting faculty are participating members of the faculty.

-Please submit a cover letter addressed to Leo J. Garofalo, Chair, History Search Committee, a curriculum vita, and evidence of teaching effectiveness to email@example.com with “African American History” and applicant’s surname in subject line.
-Please also arrange for 3 letters of recommendation to be submitted to firstname.lastname@example.org with “African American History” and applicant’s surname in subject line as well.
-Review of applications will begin immediately and continue until the position is filled.
+Please submit a cover letter addressed to Leo J. Garofalo, Chair, History Search Committee, a curriculum vita, and evidence of teaching effectiveness to email@example.com with “African History” and applicant’s surname in subject line.
+Please also arrange for 3 letters of recommendation to be submitted to firstname.lastname@example.org with “African History” and the applicant’s surname in subject line.
+Review of applications will begin March 15 and continue until the position is filled.